adeira/universe/src/ya-comiste-rust/README.md

 Ignored tests are not being run on CI (at least not yet)!

+## Database migrations

+Database migrations are currently being run automatically during the server start.
+It's not and ideal or final solution but it's "good enough" for now.

 # ArangoDB

 Why ArangoDB?
 At the time of writing, it was essentially the most promising multi-model open-source DB (with graph support) out there.
 Source: https://db-engines.com/en/ranking/graph+dbms